Three Cranes Grove, ADF

 What more can you tell me?

 Well, the Grove structure consists of regular members and three officers: the Senior Druid, the Treasurer, and the Secretary.
 The officer positions are elected by the Grove, with Treasurer and Secretary elected annually, and the Senior Druid elected once every two years.
-Our current Senior Druid is Leesa.
+Our current Senior Druid is Shawneen.

 Several of our members have written short biographies that might give you a better feel for the Grove itself.